Giwi/training-fuel/README.md

 # Practice

-1. Gazole price in Blagnac during november 2017
+1. Gazole price in whatever during november 2017
 2. Mean price by station
 3. Global average
 4. Mean of the last available diesel fuel prices in France